-While the email is geared towards a baseline test, it can be easily adapted to suit any test.
+The email will introduce the idea of the test and explain how your team should address the simulated phishing emails, along with any queries from recipients.
+While the email is tailored towards a baseline test, it can be easily adapted to suit any type of test.

-If you received a full copy of the message with headers included, you can scan the headers using an email header scanning tool and see the Message-ID will contain "@tacklephishing.com".
+If you received a full copy of the message with headers included, you can scan the headers using an email header scanning tool and see the Message-ID will contain "tacklephishing.com".

 Thank you for your cooperation, at [ORGANISATION NAME] we are working hard to build a global cyber security awareness program.